aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 ---
-title: Get Started with Non-Upgradeable Plugins
+title: Non-Upgradeable Plugins
 ---

+## Get Started with Non-Upgradeable Plugins

 A Non-Upgradeable Plugin is a Plugin built on smart contracts that cannot be upgraded.
 This may or may not be what you want.